yashthedeveloper23/CollegePractical/README.md

-# To store all the files of college practical
+# To store all the files of college practical in the third semester

+##1.
+Data Structure Laboratory
+##2.
+Computer Graphics and Object Oriented Programming